Early modern Britain: The rise of the Tudors

 Some scholars date the beginning of Early Modern Britain to the end of the Wars of the Roses and the crowning of Henry Tudor in 1485 after his victory at the battle of Bosworth Field.
 Henry VII's largely peaceful reign ended decades of civil war and brought the peace and stability to England needed for art and commerce to thrive.
 A major war on English soil would not occur again until the English Civil War of the 17th century.
 The Wars of the Roses claimed an estimated 105,000 dead.

 During this period Henry VII and his son Henry VIII greatly increased the power of the English monarchy.
 A similar pattern was unfolding on the continent as new technologies, such as gunpowder, and social and ideological changes undermined the power of the feudal nobility and enhanced that of the sovereign.
-Henry VIII also made use of the Protestant Reformation to seize the power of the Roman Catholic Church, confiscating the property of the monasteries and declaring himself the head of the new Anglican Church.
+Henry VIII also made use of the Protestant Reformation to usurp the power of the Roman Catholic Church, confiscating the property of the monasteries and declaring himself the head of the new Anglican Church.
 Under the Tudors, the English state was centralized and rationalized as a bureaucracy built up and the government became run and managed by educated functionaries.
 The most notable new institution was the Star Chamber.

 Allegory of the Tudor dynasty (detail), attributed to Lucas de Heere, c.
 1572: left to right, Philip II of Spain, Mary, Henry VIII, Edward VI, Elizabeth I.

 The new power of the monarch was given a basis by the notion of the divine right of kings to rule over their subjects.
 James I was a major proponent of this idea and wrote extensively on it.

 The same forces that had reduced the power of the traditional aristocracy also served to increase the power of the commercial classes.
 The rise of trade and the central importance of money to the operation of the government gave this new class great power, but power that was not reflected in the government structure.
 This would lead to a long contest during the 17th century between the forces of the monarch and parliament.